 The most important similarities that exist between inventory management and asset management are that both are used for cost reduction and resource optimisation purposes.

-When proper inventory management and asset tracking systems are maintained by an organization, selling products is easier because there will be no overstocking.
+When proper IT asset inventory software is implemented by an organization, selling products is easier because there will be no overstocking.
 Having too many products present in-stock actually causes problems and it is not something an organization should ever do.
 Similarly, too few products will also cause a hindrance to the sales cycle.

 Inventory Management and Asset Management: Differences